pivotal/docs-tap/install-tanzu-cli.hbs.md

 The Tanzu CLI and plug-ins enable you to install and use the Tanzu Application Platform functions and features.

- From Tanzu Application Platform v{{ vars.tap_version }} and later, the Tanzu CLI and the CLI plugins required to interact with Tanzu Application Platform are released and distributed independently from Tanzu Application Platform itself.
+ From Tanzu Application Platform v{{ vars.tap_version }} and later, the Tanzu CLI and the CLI plug-ins required to interact with Tanzu Application Platform are released and distributed independently from Tanzu Application Platform itself.